 - 43% are underrepresented minorities

 - 43% hail from outside the Southern California region

 - 14% are from foreign countries

 - 53% are female

 Most graduate students enter the Price School with two to five years of work experience in their respective fields.
-Those entering the executive program and online MPA program have 10-15 years of experience.
+Those entering the executive MHA program, the online Executive Master of Urban Planning program, the online MPA program, and the Executive Master of Leadership program have 10-15 years of experience.
 The Price School enrolls legislative staff, city council members, real estate developers, health care professionals, foreign government officials, Peace Corps volunteers, physicians, teachers with Teach for America, Coro Fellows, foundation staff, engineers, researchers, and professionals from community-based organizations, among others.

 The Price School’s domestic population is comprised of students from 43 states, US Territories and the District of Columbia including: Alaska, Arkansas, Arizona, American Samoa, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Massachusetts, Maryland, Michigan, Minnesota, Missouri, Mississippi, Montana, North Carolina, New Jersey, New Mexico, Nevada, New York, Ohio, Oregon, Pennsylvania, Puerto Rico, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, Wisconsin, Wyoming, and the District of Columbia.